Scientific Papers

 This study uses sequential selective soil extractions to trace the fate of base cations released during microbially accelerated silicate weathering.
 This work validates Andes' CDR approach and confirms that soil inorganic carbon (SIC) measurements are a robust and necessary method for verifying carbon removal.

-The preprint is available through the CDRXIV preprint repository.
+The preprint is available through the CDRXIV preprint repository and can be downloaded here.

 Harnessing Microbes for Scalable Carbon Dioxide Removal in Agricultural Soils